 Although overall current account imbalances are well below their pre-crisis levels, they are still relatively high and appear to be growing in some cases.
-Reducing these imbalances further, in an orderly manner requires a gradual shift in global demand from regions with current account deficits to regions with current account surpluses.
+Reducing these imbalances further, in an orderly manner, requires a gradual shift in global demand from regions with current account deficits to regions with current account surpluses.
 All major regions have a responsibility to introduce policies that will contribute to an orderly adjustment.
 Deficit countries should aim to increase their level of savings while surplus countries should strive to increase domestic demand.
 Furthermore, measures supporting exchange rate flexibility should be encouraged as it can facilitate the necessary adjustments across the world economy.